Aaron Schock: Legislation

 Schock and Rep. William R. Keating jointly introduced the Equitable Access to Care and Health Act on April 29, 2013.
 The bill would amend the Internal Revenue Code, with respect to minimum essential health care coverage requirements added by the Patient Protection and Affordable Care Act, to allow an additional religious exemption from such requirements for individuals whose sincerely held religious beliefs would cause them to object to medical health care provided under such coverage.
 Individuals could file an affidavit to get this exemption, but would lose the exemption if they went on to later use healthcare.
 Schock and Keating wrote a letter in support of their bill saying, "we believe the EACH Act balances a respect for religious diversity against the need to prevent fraud and abuse."

-In December 2013, Schock was selected by House Speaker John Boehner to lead the congressional delegation to the Funeral of Nelson Mandela.
-Schock was the only current Republican House of Representatives member in the delegation and only other seated Republican Congressman other than Texas Senator Ted Cruz.
+In December 2013, Schock was selected by House Speaker John Boehner to lead the congressional delegation to the funeral of Nelson Mandela.
+Schock was the only current Republican House of Representatives member in the delegation and only other seated Republican member of Congress other than Texas Senator Ted Cruz.